 The study adopts a cross-sectional survey design method.
-Survey means to view comprehensively and in detail or the act of obtaining data for mapping.
 The sources of data comprised of primary source.
-The information from the primary source consists of responses from the questionnaire administered to the party members from the selected political organizations in southwest, Nigeria.
+The information from the primary source consists of responses from the questionnaire administered to the staff from the randomly selected fast moving consumer goods (FMCG) in southwest, Nigeria.
 One set of questionnaire was used for the study.
 The information elicited includes information on educational background, qualifications, positions, gender, age and number of years of service.
-The population of the study is 7,423 which consist of all the party members' and officials of three randomly selected political parties in the southwest, Nigeria (PDP, APC, APGA).
+The population of the study is 1,423 which consist of all the staff of three randomly selected FMCG in the southwest, Nigeria (Unilever, P&G, Nestle).